Anyone who employs at least one worker in California must have workers’ compensation insurance. That…

 Here at the Koszdin, Fields, Sherry & Katz law firm, our best workers compensation attorneys in Los Angeles have recently received the following question from one of our readers, Sean.

 “My wife and I own a small business in California.
 We did not hire any employees, but our son regularly helps us out.
 Sometimes he works full days, and other times he works night shifts.
 Not long ago, he nearly slipped and fell at our office, but luckily, he did not get hurt in the accident.
-Although nothing bad happened, me and my wife have begun to wonder what would happen if our son did get hurt at the office?
+Although nothing bad happened, I and my wife have begun to wonder what would happen if our son did get hurt at the office?
 How would he be compensated for his on-the-job injuries?
-Are we supposed to carry workers’ compensation insurance for him or ourselves?
+Are we supposed to carry workers’ compensation insurance for him or herself?
 Thanks.
 Sean.”

 Thank you for your question, Sean.
 First and foremost, yes, you do need to carry workers’ compensation insurance for your son, because California’s law recognizes him as your employee.
 Since you arranged to have your son do work for your business, he is legally classified as your employee.